idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/NewMaterialSystem.md

 stress update and associated algorithmic tangent.
 The resulting model can be used with either kernel formulation.

+## Using existing MOOSE materials

+The kernels are compatible with "old style" MOOSE materials derived from [StressUpdateBase](Stresses.md) through use of the [ComputeLagrangianWrappedStress](ComputeLagrangianWrappedStress.md) wrapper.
+The user can just define their material using the existing MOOSE material system and also supply the wrapper material object in the input file.
+There are some limitations to this wrapper, discussed in more detailed in the [wrapper documentation](ComputeLagrangianWrappedStress.md).

+New materials could be derived from one of several base classes provided by the new material system, described here, to remove these limitations.

 ## Strain Calculator

 It does not matter what kinematic quantities you use to define the stress update, so long as in the end the material